-FreeJoint This free joint class is the base class for all joints.
-ExternalContact Assumes that the second entity is a rigid body for now, can be changed at a later time FixedJoint The fixed joint class restricts the relative movement and rotation between two nodes and elements by applying restoring forces and torques.
+Encoloint This free ising along is the base along for all ising FreeJoint This free joint class is the base class for all joints.
+ExternalContact This class is for applying contact forces between rod- cylinder and rod-rod.
+FixedJoint The fixed joint class restricts the relative movement and rotation between two nodes and elements by applying restoring forces and torques.
 HingeJoint This hinge joint class constrains the relative movement and rotation (only one axis defined by the user) between two nodes and elements (chosen by the user) by applying restoring forces and torques.
 SelfContact This class is modeling self contact of rod.